-The Square gradually became gloomier and gloomier as the stone became blackened in the smoky London air until the 1920s after the First World War when nos.
-15, 17 and 19 were painted white, to be followed by others until all were so painted after the Second World War.
+The tide began to turn in 1974, when a property development company acquired Nos.
+45-47 and No. 33 with the intention of demolishing blackened in the smoky London air until after the First World War when nos.
+15, 17 and 19 were painted white, to be followed by others until all were finally painted after the Second World War.

 The development was intended to provide family houses for the expanding wealthy classes who could afford a retinue of servants housed on the top floors.
 The extra servants' floor on nos.
-25-37 may have been added after the houses were completed.
-The 1891 Census shows that in those houses which were in single-family ownership, the households were large, with servants considerably outnumbering the owning family.
+25-37 was very likely added after the houses were completed.

-The houses on the north side vary in width but not in considerable depth.
+The 1891 census shows that in those houses which were in single family ownership the households were large, with servants considerably outnumbering the owning family.
+The houses on the north side vary in width but not in depth.